 As the host region of the main Habitat III conference, it was almost inevitable that LAC would be strongly impacted by the process.
 There was already a high level of political and social capital in both public and non-governmental organisations, which mobilised at historic levels around the issue of inclusion and social justice in cities in advance of the conference.

 In turn, the experience of LAC and its pre-Habitat III mobilisation efforts significantly impacted the discussions in Quito and the final New Urban Agenda, and offer valuable lessons for the future.

-Lessons from the most urbanised and unequal region in the world
+Lesson from the most urbanised and unequal region in the world

 The LAC region is the most urbanised in the world, with 80 per cent of its inhabitants living in cities and a relatively advanced urban framework of policies, laws and institutions.
 Paradoxically, it is also the most unequal region – especially its highly segregated metropolitan centres, which are now paying a high price for 20 years of fast-paced urbanisation.

 While this inequality is most evident in physical infrastructure gaps, the social dimension of inequality has heavily impacted societies within LAC countries.
 This has led to a technical and political dynamic towards recognising and establishing mechanisms, including multi-level and stakeholder governance, national urban policies, mapping and dealing properly with informality – all with a perspective of the right to the city.

 These ideas and mechanisms have already been implemented in many Latin American countries, and they are now finally recognised in the New Urban Agenda.
 For the LAC region, the Quito conference created strategic momentum for recognising these advances and validating the direction that national urban policy frameworks were already taking in many countries.